CybotAS/CookiebotWP/readme.txt

 ## Description ##

-### Trustworthy and easy GDPR/ePR compliant cookie consent ###
+### Trustworthy and simple cookie consent soluton for GDPR/ePR and compliance ###

-Cookiebot is a cloud-driven solution that enables full cookie compliance, offering:
+Cookiebot is a cloud-driven solution that automatically controls cookies and trackers, enabling full GDPR/ePR and CCPA compliance and offering:

-* A highly customizable consent banner to handle consents and give the users the possibility to opt-in and -out of cookie categories, as required by the GPDR, ePrivacy Directive and similar legislations around the world.
+* A highly customizable consent banner to handle consents and give the user the possibility to opt in and out of cookie categories, as required by the GDPR/ePR, CCPA and similar legislations around the world.
-* An automatically generated and updated cookie policy and cookie declaration, with purpose descriptions and categorization of your cookies (Necessary, Statistics, Preferences, Marketing).
+* An automatically generated and updated cookie policy and cookie declaration, with purpose descriptions and categorization of your cookies (Necessary, Statistic, Preferences, Marketing).
+* A Do Not Sell My Personal Information link on the cookie declaration for end-users to opt out of having their data sold to third parties, as required by the CCPA – including the special opt-in banner for sites that have visitors under the age of 16, also in accordance with CCPA.
-* Full monthly website scan, detecting all first and third party cookies and similar tracking on your site (e.g. HTML5 Local Storage, Flash Local Shared Object, Silverlight Isolated Storage, IndexedDB, ultrasound beacons, pixel tags etc.) as well as their provenance, duration and where to the data is sent.
+* Monthly website scans, detecting all first- and third-party cookies and similar tracking on your site (e.g. HTML5 Local Storage, Flash Local Shared Object, Silverlight Isolated Storage, IndexedDB, ultrasound beacons, pixel tags etc.) as well as their provenance, duration and where the data is sent to.
 * The unique Cookiebot feature of automatic cookie blocking.
-All cookies and tracking are automatically held back right from the moment the user lands on the website and until the proper consent has been obtained, enabling compliance with the GDPR and ePrivacy requirement for “prior consent”.
+All cookies and tracking are automatically held back right from the moment the user lands on the website and until the proper consent has been obtained, enabling compliance with the GDPR and the ePrivacy Directive.
-* An easy way to allow the users to change or withdraw their consent.
+* An easy way to allow the user to change or withdraw their consent.
-* Translations for 44 languages and the ability to change the text on the banner and cookie declaration for any language.
+* Supports 45 languages in consent banner and cookie declaration.
-* Storage of user consents in our cloud-driven environment, which are downloadable and can be used as proof that the consent was given.
+* Secure storage of user consents in our cloud-driven environment.
+The user consents are downloadable and can be used as proof that the consent was given.
 * Execution of cookie-setting scripts without a page reload, if the user gives consent.

 Please read our FAQ at the bottom of the page for more information.